nkschaefer/align_pipelines/README.md

 ```
 in whatever directory you ran the pipeline.

-#### Building references
+#### Building references -- RNA-seq/ATAC-seq only
-Before you align anything, you will need to build reference data.
+Before you align RNA-seq/ATAC-seq, you will need to build reference data.

 To do this, use the pipeline `make_ref.nf` and copy the `example_make_ref.yml` file.